sarahhenderson/Crafty-Social-Buttons/src/README.txt

 == Upgrade Notice ==

+= 1.1.0 =
+* Allows you to choose the size of share and link buttons

 = 1.0.10 =
 * Added RSS link button option
 * Fixed problem with special characters in titles appearing wrongly in the Twitter share